davidtheclark/jquery.cssAnimateAuto/README.md

 ## Known Limitations

 - The element whose dimension you are transitioning to/from `auto` *should not have other transitions in place*.
 Sorry.
 You are welcome to attach your opacity-transition or whatever it is to a presentational div inside the element.
+The `openClass` is there to help you do this.
-- This plugin will only transition in browsers that support CSS transitioning.
-It doesn't currently bother with a jQuery-animation fallback.
+- As you may have guessed, this plugin will only transition in browsers that support CSS transitioning.
+It doesn't currently bother with a jQuery-animation fallback or anything like that.

 ## References

+I found these articles particularly helpful.

 - [CSS-Tricks: "Animate Height/Width to 'Auto'" (article and comments)](http://css-tricks.com/snippets/jquery/animate-heightwidth-to-auto/)
 - [Nikita Vasilyev: "CSS transition from/to auto values"](http://n12v.com/css-transition-to-from-auto/)